Deeds Not Words

 Deeds not Words Partnerships:

 The new writing commission for Deeds not Words has been funded by CNES and a local bequest from Janet Macleod(1935-2014).
-Rural Nations is developing collaborative partnerships with the following organisations as the work is developed towards production:
+Rural Nations has developed partnerships with the following organisations as the work was developed towards production:

-- An Lanntair Arts Centre will be co-producing partners for the production of the play and the premiere performances will take place there.
+- An Lanntair Arts Centre will be supporting partners for the production of the play and the premiere performances will take place there.

 - Arts nan Eilean Rural Venues Network to present the work on tour in rural venues in the Outer Hebrides.